Fenton Art Glass Company: Colors and combinations

 Fenton has an extensive line of MILK GLASS that also is offered in an array of patterns.

 Decorations

 Fenton had a long history of decorating glass that goes back to its beginnings in 1905.
 The Fenton Art Glass company started out as a decorating company that purchased blanks from glass manufacturers and placed their own decorations on them.
-Fenton did not manufacturer glass until 1907 a year after the Williamstown, WV plant was built.
+Fenton did not manufacture glass until 1907 a year after the Williamstown, WV plant was built.